pivotal/docs-tap/install-gitops/sops.hbs.md

 > - Tanzu Application Platform (GitOps) is currently in beta and is intended for evaluation and test purposes only.
 Do not use in a production environment.
 > - Tanzu GitOps Reference Implementation (RI) does not support changing the secrets management strategy for a cluster.

-This topic describes how to install Tanzu Application Platform through GitOps with secrets managed in a Git repository.
+This topic tells you how to install Tanzu Application Platform (commonly known as TAP) through GitOps with secrets managed in a Git repository.

 ## <a id='prereqs'></a>Prerequisites